Qatar Airways seeking 25% stake in Virgin Australia

 – Political clout –

-Qantas has previously helped scupper plans for Qatar to provide more flights from Australia.
+Qatar Airways has been looking for ways to increase its foothold in the Australian market.

-Qantas — along with its low-cost brand Jetstar — has a more than 61 percent share of the domestic air market and has strong political clout.
+Rival Qantas — along with its low-cost brand Jetstar — has a more than 61 percent share of the domestic air market and strong political clout.

-In 2023, Australia’s centre-left government rejected Qatar’s bid to put on 21 extra international flights to and from Australia.
+In 2023, Qatar launched a bid to put on 21 extra international flights to and from Australia each week.

+The Australian government snubbed that request, citing a 2020 strip search scandal at Doha Airport as a “factor”.

+Qatari authorities pulled women off 10 planes at Doha Airport in 2020 and forced them to take invasive gynaecological exams, a move that sparked international outrage.

 Political opponents accused the government of trying to shield Australian carrier Qantas from competition despite its record profits, resulting in high fares for international flights.